12 Top-Rated Day Trips from Austin, TX

 Another popular natural feature in Georgetown is one of the best caverns in Texas.
 The Texas Highway Department discovered Inner Space Cavern while constructing Interstate 35 in 1963.
 The cave has provided guided tours nearly ever since.
 These underground tours don't involve any crawling and take place on gravel walkways through lighted passageways.

-Offering some of the best scenery the Texas Hill County has to offer, Fredericksburg is less than two hours west of Austin.
+The German village of Fredericksburg offers some of the best scenery the Texas Hill County has to offer, less than two hours west of Austin.
 This photogenic small town displays its German heritage on the streets.
-The German village of Fredericksburg is lovely to walk through on a sunny day, and this part of Texas receives sun over 300 days of the year.
+It's a lovely spot to walk through on a sunny day, and this part of Texas receives over 300 days of sunshine every year.

-One of the best ways to get outside in Fredericksburg is visiting the nearby Enchanted Rock State Natural Area.
-Visitors can see the massive pink dome from miles on the horizon, and it's less than a 30-minute drive from Fredericksburg to reach the monolith.
-One of the best state parks in Texas, Enchanted Rock features campgrounds and a summit hiking trail and is worth a day trip on its own.
+One of the best ways to get outside in Fredericksburg is by visiting the nearby Enchanted Rock State Natural Area.
+Visitors see the massive pink dome from miles on the horizon, and it's less than a 30-minute drive from Fredericksburg to reach the monolith.
+Enchanted Rock is one of the best state parks in Texas and features campgrounds and a summit hiking trail, and is worth a day trip on its own.

 4. San Antonio

-One of the few larger cities in Texas other than Austin, the vibrant streets of San Antonio beckon for some great day trips.
-The centerpiece of many visits, the San Antonio Riverwalk, features stone walkways and many restaurants on the water.
+The centerpiece of many visits is the San Antonio Riverwalk, featuring stone walkways and many restaurants on the water.
 Visitors can hop on a boat and tour the San Antonio River to take in this cultural epicenter of the city.

-Cultural appeal in the form of local eateries and storefronts line the Riverwalk.
-For those interested in the history of the city, The Alamo is also nearby.
-Spread throughout the city are other significant cultural landmarks, including San Antonio Missions National Historical Park.
+The Alamo is also nearby for those interested in the history of the city.
+And spread throughout the urban environment are other significant cultural landmarks, including San Antonio Missions National Historical Park.
 The San Fernando Cathedral, in the heart of the city, also entices some historical intrigue.